yosefnuragaw/FastVSS/README.md

 - <a href='https://www.linkedin.com/in/viansebastianbromokusumo/'>Vian Sebastian Bromokusumo</a>
 - <a href ='https://www.linkedin.com/in/louis-widi-anandaputra-90008815a/'>Louis Widi Anandaputra</a>

 The main idea of this solution is to utilize hyperdimensional computing to elevate faster retrieval methods that can acquire context.

-Technical details of the project:
-- Technical report (Indonesian)
-- Presentation deck (English and Indonesian)

 Initialize product vector